sadeghazizi112/second-project/README.md

 ## Description

-_{This is my second independent project, pertaining to JavaScript and jQuery.}_
+_{This is my second independent project, pertaining to JavaScript and jQuery, where I was tasked with creating a webpage using HTML, CSS, jQuery, and JavaScript.
+I had to create branches, show and hide results, and be functional.}_

 ## Setup/Installation Requirements